Progress continues on plans to develop a new $18.3 million water treatment plant on a new site on Whau Valley Road.

 But its age, location within a built up residential area, the growth in the District, advances in water treatment processes, and most recently higher earthquake standards have all combined to make it a more sustainable long term option to build a new plant than to upgrade the existing one.

-“After considering a number of options, Council decided last year to build a new $18.3 million plant on a new site on Whau Valley Road.
+“After considering a number of options, Council decided in 2015 to build a new $23.9 million plant on a new site on Whau Valley Road.
 It will produce 22,000 cubic metres of drinking water a day, compared to the current 15,000 cubic metres.
-It will also have the latest technology and will future-proof Whangarei’s drinking water requirements for several decades,” said Council's Infrastructure Services Chairman Greg Martin.
+It will also have the latest technology and will future-proof Whangarei’s drinking water requirements for several decades,” said Council’s Infrastructure Services Chairman Greg Martin.

-“We have secured a good site of the right type with plenty of space to accommodate the Plant.
-It is big enough for the plant to fit in with the character of Whau Valley when it is built, and not to block views and countryside that neighbours enjoy.
+The new site is of the right type with plenty of space to accommodate the new plant.
+The Council’s desire is to fit the new plant in with the character of Whau Valley, without blocking the views and countryside that neighbours enjoy.

-“The designation application is a legal process to ensure the site can be used for a water treatment plant.
-If all goes according to plan, work could begin in the next construction season (2016/17) and it could be operational within three years.”
+If all goes according to plan, work on the new plant could begin in summer 2019 and it could be operational within three years.

-Councillor Martin said the existing water treatment plant would be maintained for several years to use as a back up as the new plant settles in.
+The existing water treatment plant would be maintained for a period of time to use as a back-up as the new plant settles in.